mattbingham/Python/README.md

 - `story-generator.py` - Accepts several user inputs and prints pre-defined story using this input.

-- `web-scraper_headings.py` - Finds all headings on a user inputted url

 - `web-scraper_links.py` - Finds all links (and attributed link text) headings on a user inputted url